sunfishcode/wasm-reference-manual/WebAssembly.md

 `compareQuietEqual` operation according to the [general floating-point rules][F].

+> This instruction corresponds to what is sometimes called "ordered and equal", or "oeq", in other languages.

 #### Floating-Point Inequality

 | Mnemonic    | Signature                   | Families | Opcode | Syntax      |